hanmou1021/adfdemo/README.md

+# This is a Azure Data factory data warehouse demension demo test
 # adftest
-Test for ADF code management
+Test for ADF codes